ubports/docs.ubports.com/porting-guide-work/modern-porting/standalone-kernel/device-config.rst

 Boot Image Headers
 ------------------
-Choose the correct header version based on your Android version:
+The boot image header tells the system how to load and start your device.
+Choose the correct version based on your Android version:

 .. list-table::
    :header-rows: 1